(Diane Stirling - Working Collie Breeder in Minnesota)

 Rough Coat Collies and Smooth Coat Collies

-- Life's Abundance is formulated by a HOLISTIC, Nutritional Vet, Dr. Jane Bicks!
-Our food is delivered fresh to your door within 6 weeks of being made, usually for a small fee of $8.85.
-Please reconsider what food, treats and supplies you are using, especiallly with all the recalls on the market today.
+www.StirlingPetPantry.com - Life's Abundance is formulated by the former HOLISTIC, Nutritional Vet, Dr. Jane Bicks!
+Due to their premium, or high quality foods, it is delivered to your door within 4-6 weeks of being made, usually for a small fee of $8.85.
+Please reconsider what food, treats and supplies you are using, especially with all the recalls on the market today.
 For more information, or to try the food we recommend, please visit: www.stirlingpetpantry.com.

 Cancer in Pets: Dangers of Vaccines and Pet Food

 Over the past decade or so, many veterinarians have become increasingly convinced that a number of vaccines are doing more harm than good for our animal companions.
 Some remain necessary, even mandated by law, such as rabies.
 But not all the annual boosters that have been traditionally given now appear to be necessary and they may be leading to several diseases.
 Among the conditions associated with vaccines are skin allergies, bladder infections and cancer.
 The U. S. veterinary community is currently reviewing most vaccines protocols.

 When it is time to revaccinate your animal, your veterinarian should consider the pet's age, his/her lifestyle (indoor or outdoor), his/her general state of health, the prevalence of the disease in question in the geographic area where you live, whether your animal is pregnant, whether or not you board her/him and other factors.
 Each case is individual and should be considered as such.